Sigmund Wachtel

 Victim's Status End WWIIPerished

-(The list of Theresienstadt inmates also includes a Sigmund Wachtel, born in 1865, who came from Vienna and was eventually transported on to the Treblinka camp in Poland where he died in 1942.
-This man's name turns up in any internet search and he shouldn't be confused with Bertha's uncle.)
+The list of Theresienstadt inmates includes another Sigmund Wachtel, born in 1865, who came from Vienna and was eventually transported on to the Treblinka camp in Poland where he died in 1942.
+This man's name turns up in any internet search and he shouldn't be confused with Bertha's uncle.

-A list of all transports of prisoners to Terezín, from 24 Nov 1941 through 15 Apr 1945, is available at the Terezín Initiative site.
+A list of all transports of prisoners to and from Terezín, from 24 Nov 1941 through 15 Apr 1945, was formerly available at the Terezín Initiative site, but now is a part of the Porges families site.
 For additional information, please visit the following sites: